Can studying abroad jump-start your career? Our findings say yes!

 By living and learning abroad, IES Abroad students develop highly sought-after professional skills—adaptability, communication, self-awareness, confidence—that not only make them more hirable, but also launch their career.
 Our survey findings show key career benefits of study abroad, including:

-|84%||Percentage of alumni who felt that studying abroad helped them build valuable job skills, such as language proficiency, cultural training, tolerance for ambiguity, adaptability, and communication.|
+|INCREASED HIRABILITY||Most IES Abroad alumni feel that studying abroad helped them develop valuable job skills, such as language proficiency, cultural understanding, tolerance for ambiguity, adaptability, and self-confidence.|

 |“We believe that more and more employers are realizing the extraordinary benefits of study abroad, and are seeking out graduates who have had study abroad experiences.
 Key jobs skills such as adaptability, global understanding and tolerance, leadership, and independence are directly fostered by learning and living abroad.
 For parents concerned about the return on their investment, studying abroad offers some very clear benefits for graduates.”

-View a PDF of more results of the Recent Graduates Survey: The Impact of Studying Abroad on Recent College Graduates’ Careers.
+View a PDF of more results of the 2012 Recent Graduates Survey: The Impact of Studying Abroad on Recent College Graduates’ Careers.
 See also the results of our 50-Year Alumni Study.